BELA EMERSON - PROGRAMME MANAGER

 We work with a range of volunteers: from experienced musicians to health & social care professionals, carers, and others from all walks of life.
 We have various volunteer roles, both in sessions and behind the scenes – please visit our Volunteering page for more details.

-We are currently commissioned by Brighton & Hove Clinical Commissioning Group and funded by BHCC.
+We are currently commissioned by NHS Brighton & Hove CCG and funded by BHCC.
 We work in partnership with many other local and regional organisations – see Our Partners for further information.

 Music for Connection is the trading name of Brighton and Hove Music for Connection CIC.